p-g-krish/promptfoo/site/docs/red-team/configuration.md

 ### Remote Generation

 By default, promptfoo uses a remote service for generating adversarial certain inputs.
 This service is optimized for high-quality, diverse test cases.
 However, you can disable this feature and fall back to local generation by setting the `PROMPTFOO_DISABLE_REDTEAM_REMOTE_GENERATION` environment variable to `true`.
+See [environment variables troubleshooting](/docs/red-team/troubleshooting/environment-variables) for details.

 :::warning
 Disabling remote generation may result in lower quality adversarial inputs.
 For best results, we recommend using the default remote generation service.